Explaining the GeV excess with exploding black holes

-Possible realizations of MSBH collapse scenario exist in the literature---Refs.~\cite{flores_primordial_2021,chakraborty_formation_2022,lu_late-forming_2022,kawana_primordial_2022,Domenech:2023afs} describe scenarios in which dark matter might form into microstructures which could collapse in late times.
-These formation scenarios rely on a large number of essentially free parameters and theoretical uncertainties.
-As a result, there is a significant amount of room in the allowed parameter-space which could potentially source this radial dependence.
+Possible realizations of MSBH collapse scenarios exist in the literature---Refs.~\cite{flores_primordial_2021,chakraborty_formation_2022,lu_late-forming_2022,kawana_primordial_2022,Domenech:2023afs} describe scenarios in which dark matter might form into microstructures which could collapse at late times.
+These formation scenarios rely on a large number of essentially free parameters and theoretical uncertainties---despite this however, it probably does not require significant fine-tuning to source a population of dark structures with a sufficiently extended mass distribution such that some of the structures are collapsing to MSBH today.
+Importantly, there is also a significant amount of room in the allowed parameter-space which could potentially source the important $\rho^2$ radial dependence of the Galactic Center signal.
 To quantitatively explore these possibilities, we would presumably need detailed numerical simulations of the dark structures from early times all the way through to today, which is well beyond the scope of our current understanding.
-However, we can still propose a number of likely scenarios that could well explain the radial dependence:
+However, we can still propose a number of plausible scenarios that could well explain the radial dependence:

-{\it Microstructure distribution.} Dark matter microstructures may form from long range Yukawa forces in the dark sector, as in Ref.~\cite{flores_primordial_2021,Domenech:2023afs}.
+{\it 1.
+Microstructure distribution.} Dark matter microstructures may form from long range Yukawa forces in the dark sector, as in Ref.~\cite{flores_primordial_2021,Domenech:2023afs}.
 In this scenario, it may be the case that more structures are formed in areas with greater dark matter density, such as in the overdense halos which eventually become galaxies.
-Then one would naturally have larger $\fMyr$ near the galactic center, while the microstructures farther out in the galaxy have either yet to collapse or have already collapsed.
+Then one would naturally have larger $\fMyr$ near the Galactic Center, while the microstructures farther out in the galaxy have either yet to collapse or have already collapsed.

-{\it Microstructure mass function.} In addition, the microstructure population can have a nontrivial mass function.
+{\it 2.
+Microstructure mass function.} In addition, the microstructure population can have a nontrivial mass function.
 For instance, the higher dark matter densities can cause more fragmentation, leading to smaller microstructures.
 Or, depending on the particular realization, the opposite could be the case---namely, larger dark matter densities could source larger microstructures.
-In either case, the epoch of collapse will depend on distance from the galactic center, so the resulting population of microstructures could have the masses of present-day collapse to black holes consistent with the required morphology.
+In either case, the epoch of collapse will depend on distance from the Galactic Center, so the resulting population of microstructures could have the masses of present-day collapse to black holes consistent with the required morphology.